YouTube vs. My Site

-About 6 months ago, I decided to set up paid memberships on YouTube and offer the "Extended Cut" TechHelp videos and some other perks.
+I originally decided to set up paid memberships on YouTube and offer the "Extended Cut" TechHelp videos and some other perks there.
 I thought it would be a nice way to make a few extra bucks from people who visit my YouTube channel.
 Well, fortunately for me, it became very popular.
-I've got over 150 subscribers now, and I'm adding a handful every week.
+I've got lots of subscribers now, and I'm adding more every week.
 Thank you.

-However, I started receiving emails from people saying that they wanted to join, but they live in a country that YouTube doesn't allow to become a paid subscriber.
+However, I started receiving emails from people saying that they wanted to join, but they live in a country in which YouTube doesn't allow paid subscribers.
 Also, some people who are customers of mine already don't want to set up a separate paid subscription on another site just to watch my videos.
+I have zero control over YouTube memberships.
+I can't even give my mom a free account there.

-If you signed up on YouTube, then you have to contact me and let me know you exist!
-YouTube doesn't give me any information about you except your username (which might be meaningless like RikerLadiesMan1701) and membership level.
-They don't give me your name or email address.
-So in order for you to watch the Extended Cut videos here or for Gold members to download files and use the Code Vault, you have to email me your info: YouTube username, real name, email address.
-Then I can look you up and set you up an account MY SITE.
+If you signed up on YouTube, and you also want an account here on my website, then you have to register on my YouTube Find User page to let me know you exist!
+YouTube doesn't give me any information about you except your username (which might be meaningless like RikerLadiesMan1701), your channel URL, and membership level.
+They don't give me your real name or email address, so I have no way to contact you.
+So in order for you to watch the Extended Cut videos here or for Gold members to download files and use the Code Vault, you have to give me your info: YouTube username, real name, email address.
+Then I can set you up an account on my site.

 Everyone got it?